 - 2.4 Guidance for HRA 'The Appraisal of Development Plans in Wales under the Provisions of the Habitats Regulations', is provided in Technical Advice Note 5: Nature Conservation and Planning (WAG, September 2009).
-CCW has also produced draft guidance 'The Appraisal of Plans under the Habitats Directive' (D. Tyldesley and Associates, November 2009) which takes account of developments in HRA practice. - 2.5 The methods and approach used for this HRA are based on the formal Welsh guidance currently available and emergent practice, which recommends that HRA is approached in three main stages outlined in Table 1.
-This report outlines the method and findings for stage 1 of the HRA process the Screening.
+CCW has also produced draft guidance 'The Appraisal of Plans under the Habitats Directive' (D. Tyldesley and Associates, 2012) which takes account of developments in HRA practice. - 2.5 The methods and approach used for this HRA are based on the formal Welsh guidance currently available and emergent practice, which recommends that HRA is approached in three main stages outlined in Table 1.
+This report outlines the method and findings for stage 1 of the ongoing and iterative HRA process the Screening of the Deposit JLDP.